Your privacy matters

 - Buy lists of personal data in order to tele-match a telephone number to your personal record or data-match an email address to your personal record.
 We will only have these details about you if you yourself have provided them to us.

 - Hold sensitive personal data about you (e.g. having a disability) unless you have provided that information yourself, for example in telling us that you are visually impaired, (which might be your motivation for supporting our work), or have any access requirements (something we might need to accommodate for, if you are attending an event organised by the charity).

 We are committed to protecting your data and will not disclose your personal information to any third parties, except those acting as data processing agents for the charity under strictly controlled contracts, or unless we are required to do so by law enforcement agencies, for example, if money laundering is suspected.

-Examples of agents processing your data may include the mailing houses we use to send out our newsletters, and fundraising research agencies.
+Examples of agents processing your data may include our stamps and coins recycling partner, the mailing houses we use to send out our newsletters and fundraising research agencies.
 The charity retains full responsibility for your personal data while they are being processed by such agents.
 Any transfers of data to and from such data processors will be done securely and in compliance with The Guide to the General Data Protection Regulation (GDPR) and The Data Protection Act 2018.

 As a supporter or friend of the charity (e.g. donor, legacy pledger, volunteer, ambassador), we will hold your personal information in support of your relationship with the charity until you ask us to do otherwise, or we believe that you are no longer a supporter of the charity.